percona/pmm/docs/setting-up/client/postgresql.md

 `pg_stat_monitor` has been tested with:

-- PostgreSQL versions 11, 12.
+- PostgreSQL versions 11, 12, 13.
-- Percona Distribution for PostgreSQL versions 11, 12.
+- Percona Distribution for PostgreSQL versions 11, 12, 13.

-(It should also work with versions 13 of both, but hasn't been tested.)

 ### Install